emojicode/emojicode.github.io/src/reference/types.md

 When you call a method, for instance, the types of the parameters become type expectations.
-That is, if you defined a method that takes one argument of type 🔡 and you call the method, the first argument will obviously be expected to be of the type string.
+That is, if you defined a method that takes one argument of type 🔡 and you call that method, the first argument will be expected to be a string.
 Another example would be a variable assignment.
-If you have declared a variable of a certain type, the compiler will expect this when assigning to the variable.
+If you have declared a variable of a certain type, the compiler will expect this type when assigning to the variable.

 Type Expectations are used in several cases (apart from ensuring that a value is of compatible type):